“Respect Ramsar” – what does this mean?

 One of the key messages of community actions opposing the State Government facilitated Toondah Harbour Priority Development Area (PDA) real estate scheme is to call on State and Federal politicians to ‘RESPECT RAMSAR’.

 The world’s Ramsar Convention for the protection of listed wetlands has been signed by Australia and 170 other nations.
 It is a straightforward agreement.
-Clause 2.5 contains a key obligation:-
+In addition to general obligations of ‘conservation’ and ‘wise use’ of wetlands, Article 2.5 contains a key obligation:-

 “Any contracting party shall have the right to add to the list further wetlands situated within its territory, to extend the boundaries of those wetlands already included by it in the list, or, because of its urgent national interests, to delete or restrict the boundaries of wetlands already included by it in the list”.